macauff/macauff/docs/inputs.rst

 ``use_photometric_uncertainties``

 Boolean flag indicating whether the astrometric or photometric uncertainties of the input catalogue should be used to derive the astrometric uncertainties from ensemble statistics in ``AstrometricCorrections``.

+``saturation_magnitudes``

+A list, one float per filter, of the magnitudes in the given filter at which the telescope or survey saturates, used in the filtering of source counts for model-fitting purposes in ``AstrometricCorrections``.

 Parameter Dependency Graph